 2. Master research methods and approaches to rigorously study perspectives about and impediments to safe, sustainable communities for all people.

 3. Communicate effectively in written, oral and visual forms to a wide variety of audiences, both academic and popular or policy-oriented.
 This goal entails two more concrete objectives:

 3a.
 Participate in efforts to educate policymakers, educators, lawmakers, health professionals, industry leaders, and the public about environmental inequalities.

 3b.
 Participate in educational and strategic planning efforts to help communities take effective action to ameliorate harmful environmental conditions.

-The Certificate Plan will consist of five courses totaling 15 credit hours.
-Five three credit courses will be required, with two selected from the list of four core courses, and the rest selected according to student interests and competing requirements.
-In the selection of the third, fourth, and fifth courses the student's advisor will work with the Environmental Justice Plan Coordinating Committee and the student to consult his or her academic record and ascertain the most appropriate courses to be taken.
+The Certificate Plan consists of five courses totaling 15 credit hours.
+Five three-credit courses are required, with two selected from the list of four core courses, and the rest selected according to student interests and competing requirements.
+In the selection of the third, fourth, and fifth courses, the student's advisor will work with the Environmental Justice Certificate Coordinating Committee and the student to arrive at the most appropriate courses to be taken.
 Additionally, an experience related to the goals of the certificate that is defined and approved by the Environmental Justice certificate faculty coordinator (Rebecca Hardin) is required.
 The experience must be planned with the faculty coordinator and may include (and is not limited to) a professional experience, participation in an on-campus event, or engagement with a community organization.
 Students already enrolled in a Rackham or non-Rackham graduate degree program must complete at least one term before applying.

 The four core courses, from which students should select two: